-Nowadays is an alternative to sitting used by children but rarely performed by adults in Westernized countries.
+Nowadays, it’s an alternative to sitting used by children but rarely performed by adults in Westernized countries.
 Some Asian cultures and African tribes still use this position for daily activities.

 Squatting like any other exercise is a safe activity and can serve as a way to correct postural imbalances when performed properly.

-Those with a history of knee injury need to give consideration to the increased forces placed on the structures of the knee when squatting and try different squat variations and see what works better.
+Those with a history of knee injury need to give consideration to the increased forces placed on the structures of the knee when squatting and try different squat variations to see what works better.

-Healthy individuals who are in a good physical shape should be able to squat safely with no risks.
+Healthy individuals who are in good physical shape should be able to squat safely with no risks.